toptensoftware/mk.js/readme.md

 To make the most of mk.js there are a few key concepts to learn:

 * Projects - a set of variables, rules and sub-projects
-* Variables - settings that customizes the build process
+* Variables - settings that customize the build process
-* Rules - how to build files and perform actions
+* Rules - describe how to build files and perform actions
 * Libraries - re-usable variables and rules
 * SubProjects - composing large projects from smaller ones